marlonfrank30/f5-sslo-paloalto-integration/README.md

     PA --> F1
     F1 --> C
 ```
+![F5 System with Firewalls in L3 Mode – Routed Mode ](images/3.png)

 The supplied material describes the L3 option as an inline service using a dedicated subnet on the service-inward side and routed traffic returning on the service-outward side.
 It also notes that the Palo Alto devices can be more than one hop away, while recommending no more than two hops.

-Updated Network Diagrams

-![F5 System with Firewalls in L3 Mode – Routed Mode ](images/3.png)

 ### TAP / Clone